sanch0panza/bitcoin/doc/genvbvoting.md

 Fork (deployment) information will be extracted to a configuration file for ease of maintenance and regression testing.

+This file, if present in a standard location (e.g. datadir), will override the built-in client defaults.

 The implementation will use a comma-separated value (CSV, RFC4180 [1]) configuration file which contains the versionbits configuration for each chain known to the client (matched using the chains' strNetworkID defined